marksmall/banger/README.md

 ## Purpose

 The basic tenet of this project is to provide a life-cycle base build system to automate NodeJS application(s).
-The life-cycle provide points we can attach tasks to.
-This provides the ability to provide an extensible base of tasks to build any application.
+The life-cycle provides extensible points tasks can be attached to.

 ## Life-cycle

 Each life-cycle is made up of phases, each depending on the previous in the chain to have executed.
 You attach tasks to a phase for it to be run.
 Each task associated with a phase is run in parallel.

 **IMPORTANT:** A task must have no dependency other than the phase.